 Participants may be randomised if they successfully complete the run-in phase (satisfy the additional inclusion criteria and no exclusion criteria apply, see sections 9.2 and 9.3).
+The randomisation visit may be completed on-site, or remotely and/or at a home visit, with the activities listed here taking place within the same 7-day period.
 At the randomisation visit:

-• Responses to study assessments will be reviewed, including self-reports on True Colours and the semi-structured interviews administered by the Research Assistants (RAs)

-- For WOCBP (regardless of current use of contraception), a urine pregnancy test will be done.
-If a female participant does not meet the definition of a WOCBP, and a pregnancy test is not required, the reason should be documented in their medical notes - For eligible participants, a blood sample will be taken to measure hs-CRP and, if optional consent has been given, an additional sample to be stored for future research and used for DNA extraction - Clinician rating of depressive symptoms (QIDS-C) will be completed - Measurement of blood pressure and pulse - Identification of any adverse events - Participants will also be asked to complete the decision-making task (see Appendix C)
+- Responses to study assessments will be reviewed, including self-reports on True Colours and the semi-structured interviews administered by the Research Assistants (RAs) - For WOCBP (regardless of current use of contraception), a urine pregnancy test will be done, and absence of pregnancy must be confirmed prior to completing Randomisation.
+If a female participant does not meet the definition of a WOCBP, and a pregnancy test is not required, the reason should be documented in their medical notes - For eligible participants, a blood sample will be taken to measure hs-CRP and, if optional consent has been given, an additional sample to be stored for future research and used for DNA extraction - Clinician rating of depressive symptoms (QIDS-C) will be completed - Identification of any adverse events - Participants will also be asked to complete the decision-making task (see Appendix C)